By Ana Snyder, M.S., Exercise Physiology; CPT, FNS

-Loneliness has the power to ravage our immune system and affect our health.
+Loneliness and millennial depression have the power to ravage our immune system and affect our health.
 So, how do you stop being lonely?

 The first step is to recognize when you feel lonely and isolated.
 Name the feeling and identify it, so you can do something to change it.
 When you put yourself out there and find the courage to admit how you’re feeling, you take back that little bit of control.

 You may be in a position where you’re not socially isolated, but you feel lonely.
 Feeling lonely in the company of others can feel particularly cruel.
 Feeling lonely is not usually directly caused by being alone.